 I have seen the looks on their faces.
 With thousands of hours of client meetings, workshops, and public educational events, I have seen the troubled countenances and guarded expressions of wonderful hard working Americans who are plagued with what I call the Pre-Retirement Jitters.
 With the prospects of living in retirement for 30+ years, the decisions being made at this time of life are most consequential.
-My grandfather will turn 104 this year.
+My grandfather lived to 104.
 Who would have ever thought he would live in retirement for 40 years!

 In the end, many are stuck and not able to progress.
 It could even be considered a type of intellectual constipation, a complete overload of information, often harvested from second rate online sources or from well-meaning friends or so-called professionals, trying to offer insight on how to navigate their pre-retirement lives.
 Unfortunately, the input often causes more confusion than clarity.
-What is needed is not good, but great decision.
-Regrettably, what often results are less than optimal results stemming from poor decisions.
+What is needed is not good, but great decisions.

 Let’s dive a little deeper to better understand the nature of the problem.
 This is essential to chart a better course.
 To understand its magnitude, consider the vast range of concerns, dilemmas and pressures and that face pre-retirees in the 5-10 years prior to retirement.

-The complexity of issues facing pre-retirees can, not only be intellectually, but emotional draining to address.
+The complexity of issues facing pre-retirees can, not only be intellectually but emotionally draining as well.
 Consider simply the issue of retirement timing.
 Just selecting a date can be overwhelming.
 It’s common for someone to have worked at the same job or profession for more than 20-30 years.
 The workplace often represents someone’s social circle.
 Separating from this environment, associates and friends, especially if they do not have extended family or a civic or church community, can be traumatic.
 And remember the timing discussion is multiplied by two if a spouse is facing retirement as well.

 The range and enormity of interconnected issues facing current day pre-retirees are immense.
 Are you facing any of these concerns, dilemmas or considerations?
-Unfortunately, here are 4 additional influences that can make this journey even more challenging.
-Consider the cacophony of voices, that although may be well-meaning, can serve to disrupt your pre-retirement journey even more.
+There is a cacophony of voices and even though well-meaning, can serve to disrupt your pre-retirement journey.

-Financial Entertainers – There are a category of “Financial Entertainers” who peddle their information on the airwaves, both radio, and television.
+There are a category of “Financial Entertainers” who peddle their information on the airwaves, both radio, and television.
 To be frank these individuals don’t know you or your situation.
 They bloviate rigorously regarding their financial advice and the course you should be taking.
-Certainly, some of this is valuable, but much in my opinion can be considered misguided in terms of how it specifically relates to you and to your life.
+Certainly, some of this is valuable, but much in my opinion can be misguiding in terms of how it specifically relates to you and to your life.
 In short, it can be good information but often not relevant.

 To be fair, there are some CPA firms who have incorporated competent planning professionals into their practice to serve their clients.
 These firms are out there, but they are rare.

-Well-Meaning Family Members, Friends & Associates – Well-meaning family and friends can be just that, “well-meaning.”
+Well-meaning family and friends can be just that, “well-meaning.”
 They love you, but rarely do they have the expertise necessary to provide good counsel on all things pre-retirement.
 Their experience is valuable, but take it in its limited context.
-Remain centered, independent and balanced in your judgment and you will make better decisions.
+If you remain centered, independent and balanced in your judgment you will make better decisions.

 I had a senior client recently say, “My granddaughter works for Microsoft in Seattle and she’s really sharp, so I want to ask her opinion.”
-This well-meaning family member took this elderly client on a rollercoaster ride of rumor, opinion, and hearsay and in the end derailed the senior from developing the best financial strategy she needed.
-It was not a good outcome.
+This well-meaning family member took this elderly client on a rollercoaster ride of rumor, opinion, and hearsay and in the end derailed the senior from making the best possible decision for her.

 May I suggest, if you have a person whose opinions you respect, then have them included in all of your planning meetings so they can understand the full context of what you are facing, your goals and objectives and the magnitude of your decisions.
-Any advisor or professional with the heart of a teacher should welcome their involvement to help you and they come to the best conclusions.
+Any advisor or professional with the heart of a teacher should welcome their involvement.

-The issues facing pre-retirees are probably some of the most consequential life decisions made.
-Since we all work with limited resources making the best decisions is critical to experiencing financial peace, so we can focus our lives in retirement on what matters most.
-These later years can be a great time of life, a wonderful time of transitions, new experiences, joys and a gateway to new memories, but getting there might seem like a minefield.
+Since we all work with limited resources making the best decisions possible is critical to experiencing financial peace, so we can focus our lives in retirement on what matters most.
+These later years can be a great time of life, a wonderful time of transitions, new experiences and a gateway to new memories, but getting there might seem like a minefield.

-Rest assured there is a method to the madness, meaning there is a path to figuring all this out and creating great outcomes.
-We specialize in this area and enjoy helping the jitters melt away.
-To be successful you must engage 4 important truths:
+Rest assured there is a method to the madness, meaning there is a path to having clarity and creating great outcomes.
+At McKell Partners, we enjoy helping Pre-Retirees melt their jitters away.
+Consider taking our Pre-Retirement Crash Course.

 Happy trails and good luck on calming your Retirement Jitters.